Quickstart¶

 )

-# Available capacity per unit per hour (wind drops in hour 2)
+# Available capacity per unit per hour — built per-unit, then concatenated

 cap = Param(